Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 - Experience changes or worsening of your vision

-- If you think you’re having an allergic reaction
+- Think you’re having an allergic reaction

 Mounjaro doses